apache/iceberg/format/spec.md

 Note that for any snapshot, all file paths marked with "ADDED" or "EXISTING" may appear at most once across all manifest files in the snapshot.
 If a file path appears more than once, the results of the scan are undefined.
 Reader implementations may raise an error in this case, but are not required to do so.

-Delete files that match the query filter must be applied to data files at read time, limited by the scope of the delete file using the following rules.
+Delete files and deletion vector metadata that match the filters must be applied to data files at read time, limited by the following scope rules.

+* A deletion vector must be applied to a data file when all of the following are true:
+    - The data file's `file_path` is equal to the deletion vector's `referenced_data_file`
+    - The data file's data sequence number is _less than or equal to_ the deletion vector's data sequence number
+    - The data file's partition (both spec and partition values) is equal [4] to the deletion vector's partition
 * A _position_ delete file must be applied to a data file when all of the following are true:
+    - The data file's `file_path` is equal to the delete file's `referenced_data_file` if it is non-null
     - The data file's data sequence number is _less than or equal to_ the delete file's data sequence number
     - The data file's partition (both spec and partition values) is equal [4] to the delete file's partition
+    - There is no deletion vector that must be applied to the data file (when added, such a vector must contain all deletes from existing position delete files)
 * An _equality_ delete file must be applied to a data file when all of the following are true:
     - The data file's data sequence number is _strictly less than_ the delete's data sequence number
     - The data file's partition (both spec id and partition values) is equal [4] to the delete file's partition _or_ the delete file's partition spec is unpartitioned